aws-samples/amazon-transcribe-live-meeting-assistant/README.md

    <img src="./images/readme-stream-audio.png" alt="Stream Audio" width="400"/>

-1. Choose the LMA UI tab again - your new meeting ID is listed showing the meeting 'In Progress'.
-Choose the meeting Id to open the details page, and watch the transcript of the incoming audio, attributed to the 'Other Participants' name that you entered.
+1. Choose the LMA UI tab again - your new meeting ID is listed showing the meeting `In Progress`.
+Choose the meeting Id to open the details page, and watch the transcript of the incoming audio, attributed to the **Participant Name(s)** that you entered.
 If you speak, you'll see the transcription of your own voice.

    <img src="./images/readme-meetings-transcribe-video.png" alt="Meetings" width="400"/>